minio/mint/functional-test/README.md

-# SDK Tests
+# Functional tests.
-Collection of tests derived from S3 Compatible client libraries.
+Collection of tests with handcrafted http requests.

 # Current tests
-- Minio-go functional test.
+- Minio functional test.
+  Derived and modified from the functional tests in Minio server.
+  Contains rich set of tests for wide variety of functionalities.

 # Adding tests.
 - Add the test in separate folder.